jarondl/pygtfs/README.md

 Latest version: 0.1.0

 pygtfs is a library that reads and models information stored in Google's [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/) format.
-GTFS is a format designed to specify information about a transit system, such as a city's subways or a private company's bus services. gtfs-sql stores information in an SQLite database using SQLAlchemy to facilitate the storage of Python objects in a relational database.
+GTFS is a format designed to specify information about a transit system, such as a city's subways or a private company's bus services. pygtfs stores information in an SQLite database using SQLAlchemy to facilitate the storage of Python objects in a relational database.

 pygtfs is a fork of @eoghanmurray's fork of a @andrewblim's gtfs-sql which is a fork of @bmander's gtfs.
 See the git logs for more fun history.